scor1n/GrassAccountGen/Readme.md

 # GrassAccountGen

 This project generates multiple Grass accounts using proxies and solves captchas using CapSolver.
+This was a simple script and will likely not be updated.
+Don't expect this to have well written code, it was done in a rush.

 ## Prerequisites